-Benjamin's land includes Jerusalem (2Kings23:4), once called Luz or BeitEl (Bethel) it was occupied by Jebusites at the time the Israel's tribal boundaries were allotted.
+Benjamin's land includes Jerusalem (2Kings23:4), once called Luz or BeitEl (Bethel) it was occupied by Jebusites at the time Israel's tribal boundaries were allotted by Moses and Joshua.
 Benjamin's land served as a major traffic junction for people traversing the Judean ridge.
 The geophysical details are clearly described in the video below:

 The precise location of Bethel (which is Luz according to Genesis 28:19 and Joshua 18:13) remains a major point of contention among academics and Biblical scholars.
 Luz being synonymous with Bethel may not seem that significant, but it has caused and continues to cause Israel's greatest disasters.
 Rivalry is the heart of this dynamic millennial problem.
-The problem is relevant because Bethel in the north significantly distorts our understanding of Torah, especially when it is prioritized over the location of Luz-Bethel-Jerusalem on Benjamins southern border intersecting Judah's northern boundary.
-The problem originates on Benjamin's northern boundary with Ephraim (see Bethel in the map).
+The problem is relevant because modern Bethel, which is north of Jerusalem significantly distorts our understanding of Torah, especially when it substitutes the location of Luz-Bethel-Jerusalem on Benjamins southern border intersecting Judah's northern boundary.
+The problem originated on Benjamin's northern boundary with Ephraim (see Bethel in the map above).
 Replace the name "Jerusalem" with "Bethel" and you will immediately notice the mirror image problem for two of Israel's most competitive tribes at their dueling Bethel locations.

 What's the big deal you may ask?
 During Israels ~250 year exile in Egypt and sojourn in the dessert, the location of Jacob's covenant at Bethel was hidden.
-Around 250 years before the tribal allotment of land to the tribes of Israel under Joshua, Jacob had returned to Luz where he made a covenant and took the name Israel (Genesis 35:10).
-Importantly the mountain on which Luz-Bethel-Jerusalem was located, Mount Moriah would ultimately become the site of the permanent altar and temple, as such it would be extremely prestigious and economically lucrative, but, at that time it was not generally known whether Jacob's Bethel was on the northern or southern boundary of Benjamin.
+Around 250 years before the allotment of land to the tribes of Israel under Joshua, Jacob had returned to Luz-Bethel-Jerusalem where he had made a covenant and took the name Israel (Genesis 35:10).
+Importantly the mountain on which Luz-Bethel-Jerusalem was located, Mount Moriah would ultimately become the site of the altar and temple.
+As such it would be extremely prestigious and economically lucrative, but, at that time it was not generally known whether Jacob's Bethel was on the northern or southern boundary of Benjamin.
 This gave rise to massive rivalry between Ephraim and Judah.

-The Book of Joshua, was completed by the end of his life some ~220 years after Israel took his name.
-It set the guidance that would demarcate land, but in Joshua's absence it was open to interpretation and became food for rivals.
-The tribes were preoccupied defending and settling their respective land, but they could not penetrate the fortress that had been built and occupied by Jebusites at Luz.
+The Book of Joshua, was completed by the end of his life, it set the guidance that would demarcate land, but in Joshua's absence it was open to interpretation and became food for rivals.
+The tribes were preoccupied defending and settling their respective land, but they could not penetrate the fortress that had been built over Jacob's covenant and occupied by Jebusites at Luz.
 It would be another 300 years before the fortress would be captured by King David.
-During this long period without rivalry from Luz in the south, Bethel north of Benjamin became entrenched.
+During this long period, without knowing where Luz-Bethel-Jerusalem was in the south, Bethel north of Benjamin became entrenched.